jlapeyre/Qurt.jl/README.md

 ## How to install

-`Qurt.jl` depends on [MEnums.jl](https://github.com/jlapeyre/MEnums.jl) which is not in the Julia General Registry.
+`Qurt.jl` depends on a couple of packages, including [MEnums.jl](https://github.com/jlapeyre/MEnums.jl), which are not in the Julia General Registry.
-`MEnums.jl` is registered in another registry which can be added like this:
+These packages are registered in another registry which can be added like this:
 ```julia
 pkg> registry add https://github.com/jlapeyre/LapeyreRegistry
 ```